SwanFlutter/get_x_master/README.md

 ```

-Navigate to new screen with name.
-See more details on named routes [here](./documentation/en_US/route_management.md#navigation-with-named-routes)
+Navigate to new screen with name:

 ```dart